stefanches7/OpenBIDSifier/README.md

 ## The Vision

-If successful, Open Data BIDSifier will serve as a foundation for harmonizing multi-study datasets from open data, making sure these are immediately usable for machine learning and statistical analysis.
+If successful, Open Data BIDSifier will serve as a foundation for an AI agent that can identify and harmonize different datasets from open data, making sure these are immediately usable for machine learning and statistical analysis.

+## Tools and Structure

+We will use this repository (https://github.com/stefanches7/AI-assisted-Neuroimaging-harmonization) as an intermittant commit place.
+Please, make yourself familiar with Git and Github.
+[This intro](https://docs.github.com/de/get-started/start-your-journey/hello-world) can be useful for that.

+### Git guidelines

+Open a new branch and create Pull requests to the main for the additions.

+### Working with data

+We will work with raw data (Neuroimaging) and annotation / metadata (tabular data).
+For Neuroimaging, `nibabel` (.nii file format) and `pydicom` (.dcm file format) are the most advanced Python libraries.
+For working with tabular data and manual harmonization, Python package `pandas` is the standard way; as well as OpenRefine, an open-source tool for working with tabular data.

+### LLM usage

+For the LLM-assisted workflow, following **tools** are suggested: Github Copilot in VS Code, LLMAnything.
+Pick **any LLM** really, smaller LLMs tend to hallucinate more, therefore it is more interesting if they can make it too!
+Suggestions bigger LLMs: GPT-5, Claude, Kimi-K2, DeepSeek-R1
+Suggestions smaller LLMs: SmoLM, LLaMA-7B, Qwen-7B

+### Coding & Vibe Coding

+We will use **Python** to code.
+I recommend using **Anaconda** package manager as a tool to manage the Python package environments.
+If you are not sure what the previous 2 sentences really mean, I recommend [reading this intro to Python & Conda](https://www.anaconda.com/topics/choosing-between-anaconda-vs-python#:~:text=Anaconda%20is%20a%20distribution%20that,machine%20learning%2C%20and%20scientific%20computing.)

+LLMs can assist in writing code, but can also prove counterproductive and write bad (spaghetti), duplicated and erroneous code.
+It is instructful to be able check their output and correct it manually.

 ## Rough Work Plan